henryw374/time-literals/README.md

 If you only need `Instant` from java.time/jsr-310, you could just rebind the tag readers and printer fns for `#inst`

-Also [java-time-literals](https://github.com/magnars/java-time-literals) is a library which is similar but currently only works on the jvm, and also doesn't provide a way to read edn with the literals (via clojure.edn/read-string or cljs.reader).
-Also the naming of tags in this library follows the [tick](https://clojars.org/tick/versions/0.4.0-alpha) (v 0.4+) convention, for example `#time/date` for LocalDate, instead of `#time/ld`.
+There is a similar library, [java-time-literals](https://github.com/magnars/java-time-literals) but this currently only works on the jvm, and also doesn't provide a way to read edn with the literals (via clojure.edn/read-string or cljs.reader).
+The naming of tags in this library (`time-literals`) follows the [tick](https://clojars.org/tick) convention, for example `#time/date` for LocalDate, instead of `#time/ld` as in `java-time-literals`.

 ## License